 - The State Bar publishes a booklet called The California State Bar Act and Rules of Professional Conduct that contains the provisions of the Business and Professions Code and California Rules of Court relevant to attorneys, the Rules of Professional Conduct and other statutes contained in other codes relevant to your professional responsibilities, including the Evidence Code and the Civil Code.
 This booklet is available from the State Bar for a fee.
-To order a copy, call (415) 538-2112. - The State Bar offers a toll-free, confidential Ethics Hotline, which you can call to discuss ethics issues with staff who are specially trained to refer you to relevant authorities.
-Attorneys may request a call by completing the online Ethics Hotline Research Assistance Request Form (https://apps.calbar.ca.gov/forms/EthicsHotline) or by calling 1-800-2-ETHICS or 1-800-238-4427. - The State Bar publishes a multi-volume desk reference called the California Compendium on Professional Responsibility, which contains ethics opinions issued by the State Bar, the Los Angeles, San Francisco and San Diego county bar association ethics committees, the authorities in The California State Bar Act and Rules of Professional Conduct, the American Bar Association Rules and Code, the Code of Judicial Conduct, and a detailed subject matter index that will direct you to the relevant authorities.
-The Compendium, which costs

-\$145.00 (plus tax), is updated annually for an additional \$50 per year.
-To order a copy, call (415) 538-2148.
+To order a copy, call 415-538-2148. - The State Bar offers a toll-free, confidential Ethics Hotline, which you can call to discuss ethics issues with staff who are specially trained to refer you to relevant authorities.
+Attorneys may receive assistance by calling 1-800-2-ETHICS or 1-800-238-4427 in California, or 415-538-2150, or by completing the online Ethics Hotline Research Assistance Request Form (https://apps.calbar.ca.gov/forms/EthicsHotline). - The State Bar publishes a multi-volume desk reference called the California Compendium on Professional Responsibility, which contains ethics opinions issued by the State Bar, the Los Angeles, San Francisco and San Diego county bar association ethics committees, the authorities in The California State Bar Act and Rules of Professional Conduct, the American Bar Association Rules and Code, the Code of Judicial Conduct, and a detailed subject matter index that will direct you to the relevant authorities.
+The Compendium, which costs \$145.00 (plus tax), is updated annually for an additional \$50 per year.
+To order a copy, call 415-538-2148.